 If you’re the forgetful type, you’ll know how embarrassing it is to think you have everything done, only to remember something right before you go to sleep.
 Fortunately, there are plenty of useful ways to be reminded to get something done.

-However, personal assistants are even more useful.
+You may mostly use them for playing music, asking if it’s raining outside, and telling you silly jokes, but those smart speakers sitting in your house are also powerful reminder tools.
 Android phones have Google Assistant, and iPhones have Siri.
 Amazon Echo smart speakers have Alexa.
 All can remind you of upcoming events.

 If notifications don’t catch your attention, ask your assistant to set an alarm.
 These are much louder and harder to ignore, ensuring you’re reminded of whatever needs to be done!

 If you have a smartphone, you likely already have a handy way to be reminded to do tasks.
 Phones these days typically come with a calendar or reminder app, which are useful in their own right.
 In fact, we have a list of the best reminder apps you should check out for this purpose.

 There’s the simple stuff, like setting up Sticky Notes on Windows 10 or Mac, and there are also great goal-tracking and reminder apps.
 We reviewed TickTick, for example, which combines reminders with goal-tracking and meditation.
 We also went in-depth on Do It Now, which integrates a bit of gamification into the reminder process.
 Want to make something memorable?
 Make it fun!

 If you like schedules that you stick to every day, try a whiteboard.
 Put one up near where you spent most of your time and write your schedule on it.
 Then, make it a daily task to look at it and see what needs to be done.

 If you can, try to get whiteboard markers that come in different colors.
 This lets you divide tasks by colors into different categories.